dhelonious/mastodon-snap/docs/configuration.md

 ## Data privacy

-By default, this Snap will not log accesses unless `log.access.enabled` is `true`.
+By default, this Snap will not log accesses unless `logs.access.enabled` is `true`.
 Otherwise, the IP addresses in the access logs are anonymized by removing the last octet of each IP address (e.g. 192.168.100.10 becomes 192.168.100.0).
-If you want to change this, for example for debugging or to use [fail2ban](https://github.com/fail2ban/fail2ban), you can set `log.access.format` to `standard`.
+If you want to change this, for example for debugging or to use [fail2ban](https://github.com/fail2ban/fail2ban), you can set `logs.access.format` to `standard`.

 > [!IMPORTANT]
 > Note that even if access logging is enabled and not anonymized, the log files are rotated daily and anonymized.